steiningerjakob/node.js-meme-scraper/README.md

 ## Usage:

-Just type in *node index.js* in the command line.
+Just type in _node index.js_ in the command line (needs Node.js v16+).

 ## Output:

 The application will download the first 10 images from the website (https://memegen-link-examples-upleveled.netlify.app/) and save it in the memes folder that is being created by the application.

 ## Sources used: